razieloren/hatechnolog/backend/modules/query/README.md

     - `models.go` - All the GORM models you will be using in this service.
 Make sure to expose an `AutoMigrate` function so these models will actually get created.
     - `worker.go` - This is the code which will run periodically.
 Please use the same function names as declared on the other modules :)
     - `[SERVICE].go` - Actual service definition.
-- In `main.go`:
-    - Add your service's `AutoMigrate` function to the main `AutoMigrate` function.
-    - Add your worker & config to the workers definition list.
+- In `main.go`, Add your worker & config to the workers definition list.
-    - Again, make sure you updated the main config with your config.

 ## Building